 A knowledge base is software that is designed to organize all the knowledge (data) of your call center in a single location so that the information is easily and quickly accessible to every agent.
 A knowledge base is made up of “knowledge articles”; these are documents, images, graphs… on various issues that an agent may encounter in their day to day work.
 In ideal circumstances the knowledge base will become a living entity, where individual agents will be able to quickly and easily search for information, modify or update information that is incorrect and even create new knowledge through new documents that will address gaps in knowledge.
 If the knowledge base is implemented correctly agents will be able to provide better and faster customer service, improving efficiency and saving you both time and money.

 When it comes to the features that a knowledge base should have there are many features to choose from, some of these, such as an easy to use search capability and the ability for any agent to update documents are a must for any successful knowledge base, while other features, though important, may not be critical for every type of call center, for example multi-language support.
 When choosing the right knowledge base for your call center or when deciding to upgrade your existing knowledge base it is important that you compare the features of each product and choose the product that is best for your needs.
 If you are using an existing knowledge base such as Sharepoint or are using a Wiki and these tools are not being utilized by your agents you should consider switching to a professional knowledge base.

 As a Senior Digital Consultant, Norbert Bader advises companies in the financial, automotive and healthcare sectors on the development and implementation of digital strategy.
-Before joining Unymira, he was founder and CEO of Unitb Technology, a digital consulting agency.
+Before joining USU, he was founder and CEO of Unitb Technology, a digital consulting agency.
 He was responsible for digital strategy consulting, expanding their UX department and business development.
-At Unymira, he is in charge of building the new Digital Strategy division and strategy development.
+At USU, he was in charge of building the new Digital Strategy division and strategy development.